Staying fit while pregnant

 Benefits to the child

 • Better equipped to deal with the stress of the delivery

 • Normal range in birth weight.
 Just think of trying to deliver a 10-pound baby.
 Ouch!

 • Later on, their linguistic skills and intellect develop at a better rate

-The old-school way of thinking is that you should only walk while pregnant as your form of exercise, however if you are an already active person you can continue your exercise routine with some tweaks in your second and third trimester, taking into account that everything is going smoothly with your pregnancy.
+The old-school way of thinking is that you should only walk while pregnant as your form of exercise, however, if you are an already active person you can continue your exercise routine with some tweaks in your second and third trimesters, taking into account that everything is going smoothly with your pregnancy.
 I wanted to create a plan to help all the mommies out there, expecting or not.
 You can customize it to the available time you have.
 You can also choose to use weights or just use your own body weight.

 Check out this video for the full version of the express workout:

 Before we start, here are some safety guidelines to follow: